 Diagnose sheep scab quickly for faster control and flock protection.

-For best results, bring your sample to the practice as soon as possible and avoid leaving it in a warm car, as eggs may hatch and affect the results.
+For best results, take equal amounts stools from 15 different animals and bring them to the practice as soon as possible.
+Avoid leaving the sample in a warm car, as eggs may hatch and affect the results.